 I am slightly dubious about the return on investment that Chinese social media can add to western companies without popular endorsements (ie Chinese celebrities) and a well-prepared social media strategy, but more and more Australian companies are signing up to Weibo and WeChat and posting the odd snippet and post.
 Universities in particular are useing WeChat as a platform to keep in contact with alumni students.
 Weibo has limited functionality in English and so Chinese language skills as well as a basic understanding of Chinese social issues and humour could be an extra competency to add to your job application.
 Once again its very important that you do your research.
 If the given organisation is already active on social media, then you should plug your ability to expand their preexisting Chinese social media fan base, or alternatively, assert that you have the relevant know-how to establish a Weibo or WeChat presence and implement a Chinese social media strategy.
 Baidu SEO skills and digital analytics experience in China would also be a big selling point as a wide range of Australian companies, including universities, real estate companies and travel companies currently target Chinese customers online but with mixed results.
 While there is no shortage of SEO specialists in Australia, China SEO and digital specialists who know how to drive traffic behind the Great Firewall offer an attractive value proposition for Australian companies.

-These five tips are by no means complicated and ultimately the key is developing your arm marketing skills to self-sell your experience.
+These five tips are by no means complicated and ultimately the key is developing your self-marketing skills to sell your experience.
 China experience will rise in value in the coming years but it is also important to understand that extended time in China does not offer the same advantage in the Australian job market as an MBA or IVY league degree despite the recent hype about China.

 In the future I hope to see China experience become more well-recognised in Australia but in the meantime it is important to clearly spell out to potential employers how they can directly benefit from your China experience.